amidabuddha/console-chat-gpt/README.md

 | admin_chat_ids | List of chat IDs allowed to run admin-only commands such as `/shutdown`. |
 | debug_context | If **true**, prints Telegram session/memory debug snapshots to terminal logs for troubleshooting context issues. |
 | max_concurrent_updates | Maximum number of Telegram updates processed in parallel.
 Default is **8** when omitted.
 Different chats run concurrently, while each chat remains strictly ordered and isolated. |

+Telegram replies are sent through `sendRichMessage` when the Bot API supports it, so model Markdown can render as rich headings, lists, tables, quotes, formulas, details blocks, and similar structured output.
+If rich message delivery is unavailable or Telegram rejects a malformed rich block, the bot falls back to the classic `sendMessage` path.
+When `chat.features.streaming` is enabled, private Telegram chats also receive ephemeral `sendRichMessageDraft` previews during generation; group chats keep the non-streaming final-message flow.

 Per-model Telegram room mapping is also supported inside each model block via:
 - `telegram_chat_id = <chat_id>`